rstag/rstag.github.io/README.md

 ## About Me

 A recent graduate student at NJIT completed Masters in Computer Science.
-The various projects that I have been a part of have evolved me both personally and professionally
+The various projects that I have been a part of have evolved me both personally and professionally.

 ---